 Eastern Virginia Medical School offers a five-year MD/MPH dual degree program for students who have been admitted to the institution's MD program.
 The dual degree program leads to both the Doctor of Medicine and the Master of Public Health degree in any of the four specialized MPH program tracks:

-Medical school provides skills and knowledge to diagnose and treat individual patients.
-The Master of Public Health degree supplements that medical education by providing physicians with skills in population-based research, design and evaluation of health promotion and disease prevention programs, and management of the health-care delivery system.
-The MPH Program focuses on the diseases, health status and system of health-care delivery for population groups.
+Our medical education provides skills and knowledge to diagnose and treat individual patients.
+A Master of Public Health degree supplements that medical education by providing physicians with skills in population-based research, design and evaluation of health promotion and disease prevention programs and management of the healthcare delivery system.
+The MPH program focuses on the diseases, health status and system of healthcare delivery for population groups.

 Tuition is subject to change.